rtaylor034/axbind_2/README.md

 `axbind` is text-replacement program written in Rust that is specialized for setting universal key-bindings (among other things) across dotfiles.

-At a very surface level, `axbind` reads `key`-`value` pairs set by the user, then replaces all instances of set `key`s with their associated `value`, in all files under a specified directory.
 ### Features
 - Specify keys
 ## Getting Started